 VSCF contains a number of options for accelerating and controlling the SCF convergence.
 By default the first few iterations proceed by repeated diagonalization of appropriate Fock matrices.
-Once either a certain number of iterations have been performed (specified by SCF_EXPSTART) or an initial convergence criterion has been met, the DIIS convergence extrapolation procedure of Pulay begins.
+Once either a certain number of iterations have been performed (specified by RPP_LATEST) or an initial convergence criterion has been met, the DIIS convergence extrapolation procedure of Pulay begins.
 If convergence difficulties are experienced with the default scheme, the user has a number of options.
 In RHF closed-shell and UHF open-shell calculations, difficult cases will often converge with the use of a dynamical damping algorithm due to E.R.
 Davidson.
 This is achieved through the option DAMP_TYP=DAVIDSON.
 Damping serves to prevent excessively large oscillations in the early iterations.
 Once the SCF convergence appears to be sufficiently smooth (the damp factor is smaller than DAMP_TOL and the energy difference is sufficiently small), the program reverts to repeated diagonalization and DIIS extrapolation.

-For ROHF calculations, the level-shifting technique1 can be particularly useful in addition to the damping algorithm.
+For ROHF calculations, one can also use the damping algorithm, but in addition the level-shifting technique (M.F.
+Guest and V.R.
+Saunders, Mol.
+Phys.
+28, 819 (1974)) is particularly useful.
 In this scheme one adds a positive number α to all diagonal elements of the singly occupied orbital block of the Fock matrix and a positive number $(\alpha + \beta)$ to the diagonal elements of the virtual orbital block of the MO basis Fock matrix. α and β are set by the LSHF_A1 and LSHF_B1 keywords.
 If one wishes to use a value 0.2 a.u. for the level-shifters, LSHF_A1 and LSHF_B1 should be set to 20.
 This is a reasonable value for most systems.
 Larger values of level shifters are sometimes necessary for transition metal systems, especially when the singly occupied orbitals lie below some of the double occupied orbitals.
-An example is provided by the following FeCl4- input: (excitation energies of this system were studied by N. Oliphant and R.J.
+An example is provided by the following FeCl{4}^{-} input: (excitation energies of this system were studied by N. Oliphant and R.J.
 Bartlett, J. Am.
 Chem.
 Soc.
 116, 4091 (1994))